-New Orleans is not only known for it’s cajun cooking and vibrant nightlife, it’s also renowned for it’s love of sport.
+New Orleans is not only known for it’s sprinkler blowout and vibrant nightlife, it’s also renowned for it’s love of sport.
 If you read our blog regularly we’ve covered the sporting leagues that you can actually participate in as an athlete, but this time we’ll look at the best activities to attend as a spectator.

 New Orleans Saints Football

 The Saints have been in New Orleans since their inception in 1967, and they’ve always been the biggest show on any given Sunday during football season.
 But their popularity reached a new level in the aftermath of Hurricane Katrina when locals were desperate for hope and a semblance of normalcy.

 From the first playback at the sold-out Superdome the Saints became something more than just a team to root for in the city.
 They became a signal of hope, passion, and, perhaps most importantly, perseverance.

 Nowadays it’s flat out uncommon to go out in public and NOT see someone wearing a jersey.
 For a while after their Super Bowl Victory in 2009, a Saints Jersey was just about considered a tuxedo in terms of it’s social acceptability.

 There is no bigger draw than the Saints in New Orleans (as their 70,000+ person waiting list proves), and the city’s emotional state on Mondays is almost always determined by the success (or more recently, failure) of the team on the day prior.